hyprxa/cachex/README.md

 No additional dependencies are required for Memcached support.
 Unlike Redis and MongoDB, there is not a single client library supported by the core dev team and most libraries do not support both sync and async API's.
 For that reason, the Memcached storage backend is implemented as an interface based API.
 You bring your own client, and as long as that client adheres to the `MemcachedClient` or `AsyncMemcachedClient` interfaces it will work with Cachex.

 ## Typing Support
-Cachex was built to work with Python 3.6+ type declarations.
+Cachex was built to work with type declarations.
 This means it offers great editor support for decorated functions.
 It also means that Cachex plays nicely with other popular libraries that rely heavily on typing.
 [FastAPI](https://fastapi.tiangolo.com/tutorial/dependencies/) and [Litestar](https://docs.litestar.dev/2/usage/dependency-injection.html) are two popular ASGI web frameworks that offer powerful dependency injection systems which rely on type hints (via [Pydantic](https://docs.pydantic.dev/latest/)).
 Cachex can be inserted anywhere in a dedendency chain and it will "just work".
 This offers tremendous flexibility to the developer when designing applications.

 ### Basic Example
+The example below is very simple (and mostly useless) web server intended to give you a feel for how Cachex works and how it's native typing support can be leveraged in a dependency chain.

 ```python
 from enum import Enum
 from typing import Annotated